oelin/valkyrie/README.md

 # Valkyrie

 Valkyrie implements validated typing for Python.
+A validated type is an immutable type that *shall not be instantiated* unless certain criteria are met.

 ## Installation